onedata/onedata-documentation/doc/overview.md

 ## Basic concepts

 ### Providers
 Onedata storage is composed of a global network of *Providers* who provision their resources to users.
 Anyone can become a Onedata provider by installing Oneprovider service and registering at [onedata.org](onedata.org).
-Each user can use several providers simultaneously to manage their data, and Onedata ensures that access to unified user's data sets is instant and transparent.
+Each user can use several providers simultaneously to manage their data, and Onedata ensures that access to unified user's data storage space is instant and transparent.

 <p align="center">
 <img src="img/overview_3d_map_with_users.png" width="480">